 Our goal is to identify segments of our scholarly field who are disadvantaged (both in general and also due to COVID-19) and offer a program to help them.
-Over time, we hope to address many deserving segments of the field, e.g., those who suffer from gender biases, racial or ethnic biases, physical disability biases, and so forth.
+Over time, we hope to address many deserving segments of the field.

-In the first year, as a test case, we will focus on untenured female scholars.
-We are also welcoming of trans and non-binary scholars who partially or sometimes identify with the female gender and feel they would benefit from participating in a women-centred initiative.
-Gender bias is a well-known scourge in society (Reskin 2000) and in science (Huang et al. 2020; Winslow and Davis 2016).
-Even when revealed, gender biases are often ignored, discounted, or unsupported (Cislak et al. 2018; Garcia-Gonzalez et al. 2019; Handley et al. 2015).
-We know that COVID- 19 has exacerbated negative outcomes for women in society (Dang and Nguyen 2021) and in science (Deryugina et al. 2021; Myers et al. 2020; Pinho-Gomes et al. 2020).
-We also know that there are gender biases in the IS field and we have seen calls to address them (Beath et al. 2021; Gupta et al. 2019; Windeler et al. 2020).
+In the first year (2022), as a test case, we focused on untenured female scholars.
+We are also welcoming of trans and non-binary scholars who partially or sometimes identify with the female gender and feel they would benefit from participating in a women-centered initiative.
+Gender bias is a well-known scourge in society and in science.
+Even when revealed, gender biases are often ignored, discounted, or unsupported (see: Cislak et al., 2018; Garcia-Gonzalez et al., 2019; Handley et al., 2015).
+We know that COVID- 19 has exacerbated negative outcomes for women in society and in science.
+We also know that there are gender biases in the IS field and we have seen calls to address them (see: Gupta et al., 2019; Windeler et al., 2020).
 In short, the evidence shows that we must do something.

-In the second year, we plan to focus on scholars from the Global South (Dados and Connell 2012).
-Global South refers to both economically disadvantaged nation states as well as “peoples negatively impacted by contemporary capitalist globalization” (Mahler 2017).
-The term Global South “references an entire history of colonialism, neo-imperialism, and differential economic and social change through which large inequalities in living standards, life expectancy, and access to resources are maintained” (Dados and Connell 2012, p.
+In the second year (2023), we will focus on untenured scholars from the Global South.
+Global South refers to economically disadvantaged nation states, as well as “people negatively impacted by contemporary capitalist globalization” as defined by Anne Garland Mahler, and it “references an entire history of colonialism, neo-imperialism, and differential economic and social change through which large inequalities in living standards, life expectancy, and access to resources are maintained” (Dados and Connell 2012, p.
 13).
-Thus, it may include scholars in disadvantaged regions of the world, but also indigenous or BAME scholars in high-income countries.
-In academia, the dominance of voices from the global north is a well-known issue and, even in collaborations aiming to reduce the inequalities, it is often the scholars of the north that set the agenda (Green 2019).
+Thus, it includes scholars in disadvantaged regions of the world, but also BIPOC scholars in high-income countries (as they are affected by colonialist and imperialist histories too).
+In academia, the dominance of voices from the global north is a well-known problem and, even in collaborations aiming to reduce the inequalities, it is often the scholars of the north that set the agenda.

 For each segment of the community we support, we will coordinate our activities with other relevant activities in the field.
-For instance, in the case of female IS academics, we will coordinate this initiative with the AIS Women’s Network (Loiacono et al. 2016) and other efforts to advance women in IT, such as the ImPACT IT project (Loiacono et al. 2020).
 In the case of IS academics of the global south, we will coordinate the initiative with the IFIP 9.4 working group.
 We are also leveraging our experience with related, successful initiatives.
-In particular, the IS field is very familiar with mentoring young academics through consortia (Gable et al. 2016).
-MISQ is also very familiar with running author-development workshops (Rai 2017).
-The initiative we have planned can be viewed as a combination of a junior faculty consortium and an author development workshop.
+This initiative can be viewed as a combination of a junior faculty consortium and an author development workshop.